ehamberg/gtdguide/src/lyagtd.markdown

 ## Tickler file

-![Tickle!](/gtd/images/tickle.svg)\ This strangely-named concept is simply a collection of 43 file folders.
+![Tickle!](/gtd/images/tickle.svg)\ This strangely-named concept is simply a collection of 43 (physical) file folders.
 Why 43?
 Because that means that you can have one for each of the **31** days of a month plus one for each of the **12** months of the year.
 If you're reaching for your calculator now---just trust me on the number 43.

 So what are these folders used for?
 The idea is that you can place physical items you will need on a specific day (tickets for the concert), reminders of